Cut Flower Garden Dos and Don’ts for Beginners

 flower seed packets

 DON’T use cheap seeds when starting a cut flower garden.
-Quality cut flower garden seeds free from pesticides and disease will be one of the best investments you can make.
-I’ve been buying my seeds from Floret Flowers for five years and have always been extremely happy with the quality of my cutting flowers.
+Quality cut flower garden seeds free from pesticides and disease will be one of your best investments.

 DO choose cut flower plants that produce for several months.
 Some examples from my garden are hydrangeas, zinnias, cosmos, and dahlias.